UnicoLab/FlowyML/docs/integrations/gcp.md

 ```

 > [!TIP]
-> **Cost Control**: Vertex AI charges by the second.
-UniFlow ensures resources are only provisioned while your steps are running.
+> **Cost Control**: Vertex AI charges by the second. flowyml ensures resources are only provisioned while your steps are running.